303-384-2690 Learn@mines.edu

 Day 2 – Afternoon.

-Non-linear cash flows.
+Introduction to flexibility.
 Binomial techniques.
-Introduction to flexibility.
 Least squares analysis of flexible cash flows

 • Converting a simulation into a binomial tree